NC SENATE DISTRICT 6 FOCUS AREAS

 Jones and Onslow Counties have unique needs that many North Carolina Counties do not share.

-Here are a few of the issues we face locally in education.
+Here are a few of the focus areas that need to be addressed in Raleigh.

 The State Legislature has mandated lower class sizes, but Onslow County Schools (OCS) has a sustained growth rate of about 300 students a year and we do not have enough classroom spaces.
 OCS implemented school redistricting to alleviate overcrowding, but the long term solution is additional school construction.
 Jones County Schools (JSC) are in the process of building a $46 million school for Pre-K through High School with funding from the state.
 OCS has partnered with Duplin County Schools and JCS to provide technical education training at a newly built 55,000 square foot Southeast Technical Career Center in Burton Park.
 Coastal Carolina Community College continues to be a major asset for Jones and Onslow Counties.

 Marine Corps Installations

 Marine Corps Base Camp Lejeune and Marine Corps Air Station New River are major economic engines for Senate District 6.
 They are the largest employer in Onslow County and the Marines stationed aboard the two facilities drive a large portion of our economy.
 We have a large percentage of students who are connected to the military and a number of our teachers are also related to military members.